What You Need To Know About Stem Cells

 The secretome is defined as the sum of all soluble molecules (e.g. growth factors and cytokines) that are being released from the cell.
 These molecules are mainly utilized by the cell to communicate with other cells.
 They can initiate different mechanism in the surrounding cells.

-Why is the stem cell secretome effective?
-Recent research has found evidence that the main regenerative effects of stem cells descend from these molecules which the stem cells release.
-Read more about stem cell secretome and its effects here.
+Why is the stem cell secretome being researched?
+Recent research indicates that the effects observed with stem cells in laboratory and preclinical studies may largely originate from these released molecules.
+Read more about the stem cell secretome and current research here.

 How Much Does Stem Cell Therapy Cost?